 The auditors, Hillier Hopkins LLP, have indicated their willingness to continue in office.
 The designated Trustees will propose a motion reappointing the auditors at a meeting of the Trustees.

-The Trustees' Report, incorporating a strategic report, was approved by order of the Board of Trustees, as the company directors, on $19-12-2022 \mid 11:23 \text{ GMT}$ and signed on its behalf by:
+The Trustees' Report was approved by order of the Board of Trustees, as the company directors, on and signed on its behalf by: